Westo48/clash-discord/README.md

         - *restricted to leaders and co-leaders*
         - _if no clan role is specified, then the user's active player's clan will be used_

+- ## <a id="command-list-announce"></a>Announce

+  - ### _announce options_
+    - options for announce commands
+    - `channel` - specify a channel to send the announcement to that channel
+      - _if no channel is specified, then the announcement will be sent to the current channel_

+  - announce message `channel` `message`
+    - announces message to specified channel
+    - *restricted to leaders and co-leaders*

+  - announce player `channel` `message` `player tag`
+    - announces message to specified channel, pings the requested player's user
+    - *restricted to leaders and co-leaders*

+  - announce donate `channel` `message` `unit name`
+    - announces message to specified channel, pings all users that can donate the requested
+    - _announce donate options_
+      - options for `announce donate` command
+        - `clan_role` - mention a role linked to a clan to get that clan's information
+          - _if no clan role is specified, then the user's active player's clan will be used_

+  - announce supertroop `channel` `message` `super troop name`
+    - announces message to specified channel, pings all users that have the requested super troop active
+    - _announce supertroop options_
+      - options for `announce supertroop` command
+        - `clan_role` - mention a role linked to a clan to get that clan's information
+          - _if no clan role is specified, then the user's active player's clan will be used_

+  - announce war `channel` `message`
+    - announces message to specified channel, pings all in current war
+    - *restricted to leaders and co-leaders*
+    - _announce war options_
+      - options for `announce war` command
+        - `clan_role` - mention a role linked to a clan to get that clan's information
+          - _if no clan role is specified, then the user's active player's clan will be used_
+        - `cwl_war_selection` - *only for cwl* specify whether to look for the previous, current, or upcoming war
+          - _defaults to current_

+  - announce warnoatk `channel` `message`
+    - announces message to channel, pings all in war missing attacks
+    - *restricted to leaders and co-leaders*
+    - _announce warnoattack options_
+      - options for `announce warnoattack` command
+        - `clan_role` - mention a role linked to a clan to get that clan's information
+          - _if no clan role is specified, then the user's active player's clan will be used_
+        - `missed_attacks` - returns players who missed exactly the specified missed attack count
+          - _if not specified, then it will simply return all who are or have missed attacks_
+        - `cwl_war_selection` - *only for cwl* specify whether to look for the previous, current, or upcoming war
+          - _defaults to current_

 - ## <a id="command-list-player"></a>Player

   - ### _player options_